Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 - Pathways can act over **long distances** or **short distances**
 	- Send signals to nearby cells to repair localized damage
 	- Hormones that travel through blood to a target cell
 - Some affect how body proceses drugs.
-Others can maintain b
+Others can maintain balance, control how the pupil dialates, etc
+- When something

 #### Introduction to Signal Transduction 4.2
 #### Signal Transduction 4.3